 Joon-ho Bong, the fantastic South Korean director who made films like Mother, the Oscar winner Parasite, The Host, and Memories of Murder, brings us Snowpiercer.
 Straight away, it is clear that this action-packed film is not going to be anything like a Hollywood production.
 The Snowpiercer cast includes Chris Evans, Kang-ho Song, Ed Harris, John Hurt, the amazing Tilda Swinton, and Octavia Spencer in the leading roles.
 In a nutshell, the story is set in a world where the only survivors of the human race are doing the rounds in a train, and the prevailing class system on the train leads to conflict.
 But there are layers to this film’s story and characters.
 Do give this movie a watch.
-Here’s the film Snowpiercer explained, spoilers ahead.
+Here’s the plot analysis and the ending of the movie Snowpiercer explained, spoilers ahead.